Karenvn/merian-busco-painter/README.md

 from the NCBI Datasets `sequence_reports` endpoint.
 In that mode, the plot is
 chromosome-focused: plotting units are assembled chromosomes, and lengths from unlocalized scaffolds are added to their parent chromosome.
-This is the mode intended for public assemblies and genome notes figures.
+This is the mode intended for public assemblies and genome note figures.
+In this mode, the plotted chromosome names come from the GenBank accessions returned by NCBI Datasets.

 If you do not provide `--accession`, curation assemblies can be plotted against real scaffold lengths by passing a `.fai` file to `plot_buscopainter.py` with `--lengths`.
-This keeps all BUSCO-bearing sequences visible while preserving true scaffold lengths.
+In this mode, plotted names come directly from the sequence identifiers in the BUSCO table and `.fai` index, and scaffold lengths come from the index.

 The plotting step accepts either the NCBI-derived `chrom_lengths.tsv` written by `buscopainter.py` or a standard `.fai` index.
 Estimating lengths directly